borntofrappe/game-development/07 Pokemon/Pokemon 4/README.md

 end
 ```

-To update the player, instead of describing the logic in `Player:update(dt)`, the class also benefits from a state machine.
+To update the player, and instead of describing the logic in `Player:update(dt)`, the class also benefits from a state machine.
 Here the goal is to delegate to different states how the player behaves.

 ```lua
 function Player:init(def)